rajesh-codes/Stack-Exchange-Data-Analysis/README.md

 create temporary macro tfidf(tf FLOAT, df_t INT, n_docs INT) tf * (log(10, CAST(n_docs as FLOAT)/max2(1,df_t)) + 1.0);

-create table topUsers as select ownerUserId, Title,score from data order by Score desc limit 10;
+create table topUsers as select owneruserid, sum(score) as OverallScore from data group by OwnerUserId order by OverallScore desc limit 10;

+create table topUsers1 as select d.OwnerUserID,title from data d join topUsers t on  d.OwnerUserID = t.OwnerUserID;

-create or replace view topUsersExplode as select ownerUserId, eachword from topUsers LATERAL VIEW explode(tokenize(Title, True)) t as eachword where not is_stopword(eachword);
+create or replace view topUsersExplode as select ownerUserId, eachword from topUsers1 LATERAL VIEW explode(tokenize(Title, True)) t as eachword where not is_stopword(eachword);

 create or replace view tf_temp as select ownerUserid, eachword, freq from (select ownerUserId, tf(eachword) as word2freq from topUsersExplode group by ownerUserId) t LATERAL VIEW explode(word2freq) t2 as eachword, freq;

 create or replace view tf as select * from (select ownerUserId, eachword, freq, rank() over (partition by ownerUserId order by freq desc) as rank from tf_temp ) t where rank < 10;

-select * from tf;
+select owneruserid,eachword,freq from tf;
 ````
-The above queries are included in the `tfidf.sql` file in the project.
+The above queries are included in the `tfidf.hive` file in the project.
 The picture of output of `TF-IDF` is shown below.
 And other `TF-IDF` related pictures can be found in `screenshots` directory of this project.

 ![TF-IDF output image](/screenshots/tfidf/tfidf_output_2.png)